-Pre-award costs are not allowable.

-- The available funds are inclusive of direct and appropriate indirect costs. - Only one grant will be awarded per applicant. - The TMG may not be used to support recurring operational programs or to replace existing public and private resources.
+- Pre-award costs are not allowable. - The available funds are inclusive of direct and appropriate indirect costs. - Only one grant/cooperative agreement will be awarded per applicant. - IHS will not acknowledge receipt of applications. - The TMG may not be used to support recurring operational programs or to replace existing public and private resources.
 Funding received under a recurring Pub.
 L. 93-638 contract cannot be totally supplanted or totally replaced.
-Exception is allowed to charge a portion or percentage of salaries of existing staff positions involved in implementing the TMG grant, if applicable. - Ineligible Project Activities The inclusion of the following projects or activities in an application will render the application ineligible and the application will be returned to the applicant: - Planning and negotiating activities associated with the intent of a Tribe to enter the IHS Self-Governance Project.
+Exception is allowed to charge a portion or percentage of salaries of existing staff positions involved in implementing the TMG grant, if applicable.
+However, this percentage of TMG funding must reflect supplementation of funding for the project not supplantation of existing ISDEAA contract funds.
+Supplementation is "adding to a program" whereas supplantation is "taking the place of" funds.
+An entity cannot use the TMG funds to supplant the ISDEAA contract or recurring funding.

+- Ineligible Project Activities The inclusion of the following projects or activities in an application will render the application ineligible. - Planning and negotiating activities associated with the intent of a Tribe to enter the IHS Self-Governance Project.
 A separate grant program is administered by the IHS for this purpose.
-Prospective applicants interested in this program should contact Mr. Charles Sockey, Policy Analyst, Office of Tribal Self-Governance, Indian Health Service, Reyes Building, 801 Thompson Avenue, Suite 240, Rockville, Maryland 20852, (301) 443-7821, and request information concerning the "Tribal Self-Governance Program Planning Cooperative Agreement
+Prospective applicants interested in this program should contact Mrs. Anna Johnson, Program Analyst, Office of Tribal Self-Governance, Indian Health Service, Reyes Building, 801 Thompson Avenue, Suite 240, Rockville, Maryland 20852, (301) 443-7821, and request information concerning the "Tribal Self-Governance Program Planning Cooperative Agreement Announcement" or the "Negotiation Cooperative Agreement Announcement." - o Projects related to water, sanitation, and waste management. - Projects that include direct patient care and/or equipment to provide those medical services to be used to establish or augment or continue direct patient clinical care.
+Medical equipment that is allowable under the Special Diabetes Grant Program is not allowable under the TMG Program.

-- Announcement" or the "Negotiation Cooperative Agreement Announcement." - Projects related to water, sanitation, and waste management. - Projects that include direct patient care and/or equipment to provide those medical services to be used to establish or augment or continue direct patient clinical care.
-Medical equipment that is allowable under the Special Diabetes Grant Program is not allowable under the TMG Program. - Projects that include recruitment efforts for direct patient care services. - Projects that include long-term care or provision of any direct services. - Projects that include tuition, fees, or stipends for certification or training of staff to provide direct services. - Projects that include pre-planning, design, and planning of construction for facilities, including activities relating to program justification documents. - Projects that propose more than one project type.
-Refer to Section II, "Award Information," specifically "Eligible TMG Project Types, Maximum Funding Levels and Project Periods" for more information.
+- o Projects that include recruitment efforts for direct patient care services. - o Projects that include long-term care or provision of any direct services. - Projects that include tuition, fees, or stipends for certification or training of staff to provide direct services. - Projects that include pre-planning, design, and planning of construction for facilities, including activities relating to program justification documents. - Projects that propose more than one project type.
+Refer to Section II, "Award Information," specifically "Eligible TMG Project Types,

+Maximum Funding Levels and Project Periods" for more information.
 An example of a proposal with more than one project type that would be considered ineligible may include the creation of a strategic health plan (defined by TMG as a planning project type) and improving third-party billing structures (defined by TMG as a health management structure project type).
-Multi-year applications that include in the first year planning, evaluation, or feasibility activities with the remainder of the project years addressing management structure are also deemed ineligible.
+Multi-year applications that include in the first year planning, evaluation, or feasibility activities with the remainder of the project years addressing management structure are also deemed ineligible. - Other Limitations A current TMG recipient cannot be awarded a new, renewal, or competing continuation grant for any of the following reasons:

-- Other Limitations A current TMG recipient cannot be awarded a new, renewal, or competing continuation grant for any of the following reasons: - The grantee will be administering two TMGs at the same time or have overlapping project/budget periods (however, allowance will be made to accommodate the completion of one TMG grant prior to beginning a new award, if applicable); - The current project is not progressing in a satisfactory manner; - The current project is not in compliance with program and financial reporting requirements; or

-- The applicant has an outstanding delinquent Federal debt.
+- The grantee will be administering two TMGs at the same time or have overlapping project/budget periods; - o The current project is not progressing in a satisfactory manner; - The current project is not in compliance with program and financial reporting requirements; or - The applicant has an outstanding delinquent Federal debt.
 No award shall be made until either: - The delinquent account is paid in full; or - A negotiated repayment schedule is established and at least one payment is received.

-6. Electronic Submission Requirements:
+6. Electronic Submission Requirements